MathewTWilliams/News-Category-Classifiers/README.md

 - save_load_json.py: contains methods to load and save json files when not using Pandas related items.

 - re-scrape.py: The full explanation of this script is found at the top of the script itself.
 Needed to rescrape certain urls that weren't successfully scraped from web_scraper.py due to overloading the HuffPost server with too many requests.

-- classifier_metrics.py: calculates and saves a classification report given true labels, predictions, and the vector model used.

-- clustering_metrics.py: calculates and saves a report of import clustering metrics given clustering results and true labels.
-Since true labels are known, a classification report is also done.

-- visualize_article_vecs.py: used to visualizing plotting the article vectors and the results of the clustering algorithms.
+- grid_search_util.py: Used for running the actual Grid Search Cross Validation method in cross_validation.py.
+Done to prevent circular dependencies/imports.

-- cross_validation.py: Used for K-fold cross validation for classifiers.
+- make_line_graphs.py: used for showing line graphs of different classifier metrics for each of the different classifiers.

+- visualize_box_plots.py: after grid search cross validation, this script is used to show box plots for each classifier for each vector model.
+Box plots are made for each metric: accuracy, precision, recall, and f1-score.
+The 10 chosen hyper-parameter combinations are based on the highest accuracy.
+This holds true for the precision, recall, and f1-score box plots as well.

 ## Sci-kit Learn related scripts:
 - Contains the implementations of the different ML related algorithms used.